azitowolf/FSO-part4-blog-backend/README.md

         * Essential for dev:
             * nodemon or other live reloading server (nodemon must be run through node scripts)
             * eslint for logging
-    * mongoDB created if needed
-    * mongoDB connection configured correctly
+    * mongoDB created if needed connection string configured correctly for DB
-    * result: working package.json, single index file with
+    * **TEST : All routes and corresponding reactions on the server and DB**
 * Separating config + configuring environments
     * .env variables into seperate
-* Separate Router into module
+* Separate Router into "controller" module
     * use express.Router to export this module
 * Separate Mongoose or model data into separate module
 * Create utils modules